Senate approves historic $2 trillion stimulus deal amid growing coronavirus fears

 The legislation represents the largest emergency aid package in US history and the most significant legislative action taken to address the rapidly intensifying coronavirus crisis, which is overwhelming hospitals and grinding much of the economy to a halt.

 It will next go to the House for a vote.
 House Majority Leader Steny Hoyer announced Wednesday evening ahead of Senate passage that the House will convene at 9 a.m. on Friday to consider the relief package.
-The plan is to pass the bill by voice vote.
+The plan is to pass the bill by voice vote, a move that would allow the House to avoid forcing all members to return to Washington for a recorded roll call vote.

 President Donald Trump has indicated he will sign the measure.